 Note: these are unadjusted numbers

 Codeine and diazepam were the most popular items for all types of users, concurrent or other.
-During the four years 7,59,960 individuals were dispensed both opioids and benzodiazepines on the same day.
+Over the four years, 7,59,960 individuals were dispensed both opioids and benzodiazepines on the same day.
 Among those who were dispensed an opioid (n=6.74 million), 14.64% were dispensed opioid and benzodiazepine concurrently, 15.63% were dispensed these medicines non-concurrently, and the remaining 69.71% were dispensed opioid only.
 Similarly, among those who were dispensed a benzodiazepine (n=3.24 million), 30.35% were concurrent users, 32.39% were non-concurrent users and the remaining 37.26% were benzodiazepine-only users.
 There was little variation over the years in terms of number of individuals who were dispensed these two medicines on the same day.

 Figure 1: Concurrent users per 1000 people in individual states and territories (standardized for age and sex)

 Figure 1 represents age and sex adjusted numbers of distinct concurrent users over the years and across the states.
 Tasmania had the highest number of concurrent users followed by Victoria.
 Northern Territory had the lowest number of concurrent users.
-Among the concurrent users the mean duration of concurrent use was highest for Tasmania (112 days) followed by South Australia (95 days), and lowest for Northern Territory (74 days).
+Among the concurrent users, the mean duration of concurrent use was highest for Tasmania (112 days) followed by South Australia (95 days), and lowest for Northern Territory (74 days).

 Oxycodone, tramadol, buprenorphine, fentanyl and morphine were more popular among the concurrent users than others.
 On the other hand, codeine (and derivatives) was more popular among the “only opioid users” and those who were dispensed both opioids and benzodiazepines but not concurrently (Table 2).
-Diazepam, nitrazepam, alprazolam and clonazepam were more popular benzodiazepines among the concurrent users while temazepam was more popular among “only benzodiazepine users” and those who were dispensed both opioid and benzodiazepine but no concurrently.
+Diazepam, nitrazepam, alprazolam and clonazepam were more popular benzodiazepines among the concurrent users while temazepam was more popular among “only benzodiazepine users” and those who were dispensed both opioid and benzodiazepine but not concurrently.

 Table 2: Variation in dispensing of drug of choice in four groups of users: concurrent, non-concurrent, opioids only and benzodiazepines only